MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/export-destinations.md

 ---
 title: "Export destinations | MicrosoftDocs"
-description: The Export destinations page shows you all locations you’ve setup to export data to and allows you to add new destinations. ms.custom: "" ms.date: 04/04/2019 ms.reviewer: ""
+description: The Export destinations page shows you all locations you’ve set up to export data to and allows you to add new destinations. ms.custom: "" ms.date: 04/04/2019 ms.reviewer: ""